colMike/Stackoverflow-lite-APIs/README.md

 From the terminal,locate the repository and run python run.py Open postman and test the endpoints

+## Contribution
+Fork this repository, contribute then create a pull request to the develop branch.

 ## Credits
 This challenge was part of the Bootcamp 36 NBO Andela.

 ## Author
 Michael Mbugua.

-## Contribution
-Fork this repository, contribute then create a pull request to the gh-pages branch.